 What is a Liquidity Premium?

 A liquidity premium compensates investors for investing in securities with low liquidity.
-Liquidity here refers to how easily an investment can be sold for cash.
-T-bills and stocks are considered to be highly liquid since they can usually be sold at any time.
-On the other hand, investments such as real estate or debt instruments are to be held for a certain period of time before being sold, making them less liquid.
+Liquidity refers to how easily an investment can be sold for cash.
+T-bills and stocks are considered to be highly liquid since they can usually be sold at any time at the prevailing market price.
+On the other hand, investments such as real estate or debt instruments are less liquid.
+It may take quite some time to sell real estate at the desired price.
+Some debt instruments must be held for a certain period of time before being sold.

 Why do liquidity premiums exist?

-Illiquid investments generally carry more risk than comparatively more liquid investments.
-It is because holding a single security for a long period of time exposes the investor to several risk factors such as market volatility, a probability of default, economic downturns, interest rate fluctuations, risk-free rate fluctuations, etc. for a longer period of time.
-When investors tie up their money in a single security, they also incur the opportunity cost of investing in other assets that may outperform the illiquid investment in the short term.
-Due to all additional risks, an investor will demand a higher return or a liquidity premium.
+Illiquid investments carry more risk than comparatively more liquid investments.
+This is because holding a single security for a long period of time exposes the investor to several risk factors, such as market volatility, potential default, economic downturns, interest rate fluctuations, risk-free rate fluctuations, etc. When investors tie up their money in a single security, they also incur the opportunity cost of investing in other assets that may outperform the illiquid investment.
+Due to the additional risks, an investor will demand a higher return, known as a liquidity premium.

 Liquidity premiums and bond yields

-Here, investors that buy Bond B command a higher return (a liquidity premium) to compensate them for investing in a less liquid investment (relative to Bond A).
-The example above assumes that all other factors are held constant (i.e., the only difference in the two bonds is their time to maturity).
+Here, investors that buy Bond B command a higher return (a liquidity premium) to compensate them for investing in a less liquid investment.
+The example above assumes that all other factors are held constant (i.e., the only difference is time to maturity).